F(ile) T(ransfer) P(rotocol), A communications protocol governing the transfer of files from one computer to another over a network.

 - Translation: a file can be sent from one location over the internet and placed in a directory on the receiving end.

 - Basically, an FTP is a bridge between two systems that may not otherwise be able to communicate.
-It's a place in the middle where they meet and transfer data.
+It's a place where they can meet and transfer data.

 - AoB will utilize an FTP in 2 ways: